-As a Greek wedding photographer in London I have photographed many Greek-Cypriot weddings.
-Some couples adapt customs to fit their more modern lives while others, like Georgina and Evros, retain many elements of their heritage and celebrate their wedding day in a thoroughly traditional manner.
-Modern or traditional, every couple is unique, which makes my job as a Greek photographer varied and enjoyable.
+In Greek-Cypriot weddings, some couples adapt customs to fit their more modern lives while others, like Georgina and Evros, retain many elements of their heritage and celebrate their wedding day in a thoroughly traditional manner.
+Modern or traditional, every couple is unique, which makes our job varied and enjoyable.

-While the bride and groom were born in London, their parents were born in Cyprus, so it was not surprising to see many traditional included in the occasion.
 Our day started at Georgina’s home, as her seven bridesmaids helped her get ready for her big day, with the preparation of the bride and groom being almost as important as the wedding ceremony itself.
-Georgina incorporated the Stolisma into her pre-wedding rituals, complete with the traditional lute and violin.
+Georgina incorporated the Stolisma tradition into her pre-wedding rituals, complete with lute and violin.
 After leaving Georgina to finish getting ready and get herself to the church, I joined the festivities at Evros’ house where his groomsmen were helping him get dressed, and where he was also symbolically tied with a red scarf.

-After the ceremony we moved outside for photos in the park.
-Despite being surrounded by seven stunning bridesmaids, Evros only had eyes for his wonderful new wife, and the early summer meadow was the perfect backdrop for some romantic photographs of the newlyweds.
+After the ceremony we moved outside for photos in the park near Ally Pally.
+Despite being surrounded by seven stunning bridesmaids, Evros only had eyes for his wonderful new wife, and the early summer meadow was the perfect backdrop for some romantic images of the newlyweds.

-The wedding reception, which took place at the Regency Banqueting Suite in North London, was as lively an affair as you could hope for from a Greek Cypriot wedding, with lots of food, music and laughter.
+The reception, which took place at the Regency Banqueting Suite in North London, was as lively an affair with lots of food, music and laughter.
 The happy couple were pinned with money as they took to the dancefloor, where they stayed for the rest of the night, while the band made sure that everyone capable of dancing was up and having a good time.